Al Holcomb

-Al Holcomb (born October 22, 1970) is an American football coach who is the linebackers coach for the Buffalo Bills of the National Football League (NFL).
-He previously served as the interim defensive coordinator for the Carolina Panthers and as an assistant coach for the Cleveland Browns, Arizona Cardinals and New York Giants.
+Al Holcomb (born October 22, 1970) is an American football coach who is the Senior Defensive Assistant for the Las Vegas Raiders of the National Football League (NFL).
+He previously served as the interim defensive coordinator for the Carolina Panthers and as an assistant coach for the Cleveland Browns, Arizona Cardinals, New York Giants, and Buffalo Bills.

 Early career

-Holcomb started his coaching career as a graduate assistant at Temple from 1995–96, helping with linebackers.
-He worked as linebackers coach, assistant track coach and physical education instructor at Colby College in 1997.
+Holcomb started his coaching career as a graduate assistant at Temple from 1995 to 1996, helping with linebackers.
+Holcomb worked as linebackers coach, assistant track coach and physical education instructor at Colby College in 1997.

-He spent six years from 1998–2003 at Bloomsburg University as linebackers coach and special teams coordinator.
-From 2004–05, Holcomb coached at Kutztown University, where he was the defensive coordinator and defensive backs coach in addition to being the interim head coach in the winter of 2005.
+Holcomb spent six years from 1998 to 2003 at Bloomsburg University as linebackers coach and special teams coordinator.
+From 2004 to 2005, he coached at Kutztown University, serving as the defensive coordinator and defensive backs coach in addition to being the interim head coach in the winter of 2005.

-He oversaw the defensive line at Lafayette from 2006–08.
-Under Holcomb's tutelage, five different defensive linemen claimed All-Patriot League honors.
+Holcomb oversaw the defensive line at Lafayette from 2006 to 2008.
+Under his tutelage, five different defensive linemen claimed All-Patriot League honors.
 During his final season in 2008, the Leopards led the conference in several defensive categories, including total defense and scoring defense.
 In his first season in 2006, Holcomb contributed to a unit that finished first in the Football Championship Subdivision in total defense, fourth in rushing defense and eighth in scoring defense.

 Professional coaching career

 New York Giants

 In 2009, Holcomb joined the New York Giants as the defensive quality control coach.
-In 2011, he was promoted to defensive assistant to Perry Fewell.
-He won a Super Bowl ring with the Giants in Super Bowl XLVI.
+Two years later, he was promoted to defensive assistant to Perry Fewell and won a Super Bowl ring with the Giants in Super Bowl XLVI.

 Carolina Panthers (first stint)

 On January 26, 2013, Holcomb was hired as the linebackers coach for the Carolina Panthers.
 He was Pro Football Focus's first runner-up to their Linebackers Coach of the Year award.

-In the 2015 season, Holcomb and the Panthers reached Super Bowl 50 on February 7, 2016.
-The Panthers fell to the Denver Broncos by a score of 24–10.
+In the 2015 season, Holcomb and the Panthers reached Super Bowl 50, but the Panthers fell to the Denver Broncos by a score of 24–10.